Writing poetry: experiments in chance and choice

 What level is the course and do I need any particular skills?

 A basic working knowledge of poetry is necessary; for example, familiarity with some poetic techniques, such as rhyme, meter and imagery.
 You will need an enthusiasm for poetry and a willingness to take part in discussions, reading, creative exercises and writing poetry.
-A minimum Level 2 English is also required.

 How will I be taught, and will there be any work outside the class?